 Syndicalism and Anarchism

 By the turn of the century many anarchists were convinced that a new approach was needed.
 They called for a return to open and public militant activity among workers.
 The strategy they developed was syndicalism.
 Its basic ideas revolve around organising all workers into the "one big union", keeping control in the hands of the rank and file, and opposing all attempts to create a bureaucracy of unaccountable full-time officials.
 Unlike other unions their belief is that the union can be used not only to win reforms from the bosses but also to overthrow the capitalist system.
 They hold that most workers are not revolutionaries because the structure of their unions is such that it takes the initiative away from the rank and file.
-Their alternative is to organise all workers into the "one big union" in preparation for the revolutionary general strike.
+Their alternative is to organise all workers into the "one big union movement" in preparation for the revolutionary general strike.

 Syndicalists do not create revolutionary political organisations.
 They want to creates industrial unions.
 Because the syndicalist organisation is the union, it organises all workers regardless of their politics.
 Historically many workers have joined, not because they were anarchists, but because the syndicalist union was the most militant and got the best results.
 Despite our criticisms we should recognise that the syndicalist unions, where they still exist, are far more progressive than any other union.